-The idea of planning is to stay one step ahead of split-second decisions and crisis troubles, but there are still 10 top reasons people avoid an estate plan, despite the fact it’s a homecare mistake.
-A group of financial planners, retirement planners and fiduciaries sat down to discuss the most common reasons families avoid dealing with estate plans, and how to overcome those avoidance issues.
+The idea of planning is to stay one step ahead of split-second decisions and crisis troubles, but there are still 10 top reasons people avoid homecare planning solutions built into an estate plan.
+A group of financial planners, retirement planners and fiduciaries sat down to discuss the most common reasons families avoid dealing with homecare planning solutions, estate plans, and how to overcome those avoidance issues.

-Denial came up as #1 to avoid estate planning.
+Denial came up as #1 to avoid homecare planning solutions and creating a formal estate plan.
 Few younger people want to face the idea that they could be here one day, gone tomorrow, whether due to accident or illness.
 Older individuals tend to be better prepared, but that doesn’t mean they’re willing to talk about their end of life wishes, such as how much medical intervention they desire and when to access in-home care or assisted living options.

 The #2 reason is families think they don’t have enough assets for an estate plan, but everyone needs an advance directive regardless of financial status.